-Diablo 4 release date, formats, trailers and more
+Everything you need to know about Diablo 4: Story, classes and trailers

 There will be shared raids, boss battles and the like, although you can also opt to play the game alone.
 As before, while it will be a loot-based RPG, there will be a focus on fast-paced action.

+At the end of March 2022 Blizzard shared a major update on the game's progress, including a number of snippets of footage of some of the locations that players will be visiting in Diablo 4.

+It looks just as moody and downbeat as fans could want, especially in comparison to the controversially-colourful pre-release imagery that preceded Diablo 3.

-What formats will Diablo IV run on?
+What formats will Diablo 4 run on?

-Diablo 4 has been confirmed as coming for PS4, Xbox One and PC.
+Diablo 4 has been confirmed as coming for PS5, Xbox Series X/S and PC.
 There is no word yet on a Nintendo Switch version, which might have something to do with the persistently online game world.

 You wouldn't be able to play it offline on your travels, for example - something nigh-on mandatory for successful Switch games.

-In terms of release date, Blizzard is keeping tight-lipped.
-Indeed, its only word as yet has been to say that it won't be coming anytime soon: "A game of this scope takes time.
-We’re not coming out soon, not even Blizzard soon." said Barriga (as reported by Forbes).
-The playable demo at Blizzcon 2019 was apparently just the "first early step in the journey".

-That's obviously now a couple of years behind us, and we still don't have a firm release date, although we know it definitely won't be out in 2021.
-Even 2022 seems shaky, too, with a later date than even that perfectly possible.

-Diablo IV pre-order deals
+Diablo 4 pre-order deals

 As there is no date for release and unlikely to be for a while, there are no pre-orders open for Diablo IV at present.